Cancer Research UK logo.

 Immunotherapy

 Your doctor might suggest you have treatment with pembrolizumab.
 Pembrolizumab is a type of immunotherapy.
-It stimulates the body's immune system Open a glossary item to fight cancer cells.
+It stimulates the body's to fight cancer cells.

 You might have pembrolizumab with chemotherapy before surgery.
 This is to reduce the size of the cancer before the operation.
 You then continue to have it on its own after surgery.